Chhota Jagulia High School

-Chhota Jagulia High School, an old Bengali medium co-educational higher secondary school, was established in 1847.
+Chhota Jagulia High School, an old Bengali medium co-educational higher secondary school.
 It offers classes from V to XII.

 History

 Chhota Jagulia High School was founded in 1847 during the British colonial era.
 Initially catering to primary education, the institution gradually expanded to offer secondary and higher secondary education.
 Over the decades, it has played a significant role in enhancing literacy and contributing to the social and economic development of the region.

 Academics

 The school is affiliated with the West Bengal Board of Secondary Education (WBBSE) for secondary level and the West Bengal Council of Higher Secondary Education (WBCHSE) for higher secondary level education.
 The Bengali-medium curriculum includes various subjects, with students offered science, arts, and commerce streams in higher secondary classes.
 It emphasizes a well-rounded education, including life skills and critical thinking.

 Infrastructure

 The Chhota Jagulia High School campus includes well-maintained classrooms, a library, science laboratories, and a computer lab.
 Designed to support both academic learning and extracurricular activities, the facilities are continuously upgraded to provide modern amenities for the students.